 It is not standard practice in the UK to include a picture on your CV.
 The only reason a hiring manager might need a picture of you is for identification purposes.
 If they do, they will ask for it.

+CVs need to be punchy and straight to the point.
+Don’t waste space writing a lengthy and meaningless introduction which duplicates your employment and qualification sections.
 Instead, write a short, concise and punchy sentence to sum up your experience.
 Something along the lines of…

 “Experienced IT Manager with ten years’ experience delivering full life-cycle digital transformation projects.”